StrombergNLP/strombergnlp/content/authors/phze/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Philine research is on gender bias, semantic annotation, and cross-lingual projection.
+bio: Philine's research is on gender bias, semantic annotation, and cross-lingual projection.

 # Social/Academic Networking
 social: